matfish2/craft-optimum/README.md

    </script>
 {% endif %}
 ```
+You can use the same method to mock other tracking functions.

 ### License

 You can try Optimum in a development environment for as long as you like.
 Once your site goes live, you are